 “Most municipal water is quite safe, and if palatable, can be taken directly from the tap.
 It often contains the useful minerals, magnesium and calcium,” explains Morton Tavel, clinical professor emeritus of medicine at Indiana University School of Medicine and author of Health Tips, Myths and Tricks: A Physician’s Advice.

-He adds that when you take a step back, bottled water is actually far less health for the world more generally than tap water.
+He adds that when you take a step back, bottled water is actually far less healthy for the world than tap water.

 “Plastic bottles are made from petroleum.
 Energy is required to manufacture the bottles and run the bottling and refrigeration machines,” says Tavel.
 “It also requires fuel, typically petro-diesel, to transport the bottles to the place where you buy them.
 These combined energy costs are the oil equivalent of about one quarter the volume of each bottle and 1000 times greater than the energy costs to pump, treat, and deliver tap water.
 This explains why bottled water is far more expensive and wasteful than tap water.”
-However, bottled water may not be a terrible choice in these 20 U.S. Cities with the Worst Drinking Water.
+If you want to skip water altogether, check out this guide for staying hydrated without needing any H2O.

 11 Energy Drinks Contain Special Alertness-Boosting Ingredients